ankur0607/automation_selenium/Readme.txt

 utils: This package contains utilities, properties and constants classes.
 Ideally we should create separate packages/folder for properties or constants but for this exercise, We didn't want to increase the size of the project.

+We have focused on Conduit's automation only, so haven't implemented Listeners, Logger, Other reports and Data driven approach in this project.
+We could use listeners for various purposes, Loggers to log information, Extent report, Data driven using Apache POI, testng's Data provider, JSON files and other ways.

+Also we could use BDD for the automation but as of now it's a plane automation using selenium webdriver with page object model.
+Test method's name and comments should be elaborative to explain about the test method's behavior.

 Thanks,
 Ankur Dubey